 Kintsugi Set

 Kintsugi is the Japanese art of repairing broken pottery using lacquer mixed with powdered gold, silver, or platinum.
-Instead of hiding cracks, Kintsugi highlights them, making them the most important decorative element.
-It’s a metaphor for accepting our scars and imperfections, which make us stronger and more beautiful.
+Instead of hiding cracks, Kintsugi highlights them, making the imperfections the most important decorative element.
+It’s a metaphor for accepting our marks and scars, which make us stronger and more beautiful.

 Giving a Kintsugi set as a gift is an invitation to transformation.
 The recipient can repair their favorite broken mug, bowl, or vase, giving it new life.
 It’s a creative way to incorporate modern Japanese house interiors.

-- An excellent gift for a creative friend or family
+- Excellent gift for a creative friend or family member

 - Includes all necessary essentials to repair fix glass, stone, and even wood